raflynatra/accounting-app/README.md

 ## How to Start

-Clone this repository using\
+Fork this repository and clone the repo using\
 `git clone <repo_url>.git`

-Then in the folder repository, run :\
+Then in the folder repository, run :

 ```
 npm install